Friday, June 13, 2025

 Lifestyle Adjustments

-• Incorporate gentle exercise like yoga or walking, approved by your doctor.
+• Incorporate gentle exercise like yoga or walking, which your doctor approves.

 • Adopt a balanced diet rich in anti-inflammatory foods.